Danyabikaram/azure-ai-chatbot/README.md

 # Azure AI Chatbot

-The Azure AI Chatbot provides an interactive console-based conversation using the GPT-4o model on Azure OpenAI.
-It greets the user, processes input, generates responses, and asks if further assistance is needed.
-The chat continues until the user types exit, demonstrating real-time AI interaction and error-handling capabilities.
+The Azure AI Chatbot is a console-based application powered by the GPT-4o model on Azure OpenAI.
+It integrates Retrieval-Augmented Generation (RAG) with Azure Cognitive Search and Document Intelligence to provide context-aware responses from uploaded documents.
+The bot also includes speech-to-text and text-to-speech capabilities, enabling natural voice interaction.
+It greets the user, processes input, generates accurate responses enriched with retrieved knowledge, and offers follow-up assistance, demonstrating real-time AI interaction with robust error handling.

+## Features
+- Powered by GPT-4o with Azure OpenAI
+- Retrieval-Augmented Generation (RAG) using Azure Cognitive Search
+- Document Intelligence integration for knowledge extraction
+- Speech-to-text and text-to-speech for natural voice interaction
+- Cosmos DB for storing user sessions and context
+- Error handling for reliable conversation flow
+- Deployable as an Azure Function App

+## Prerequisites

+Before setting up the chatbot, ensure you have the following:

+- Git installed for cloning the repository
+- An Azure subscription with access to:
+  - Azure OpenAI (for GPT-4o and embeddings)
+  - Azure Cognitive Search (for RAG)
+  - Azure Document Intelligence (for document preprocessing)
+  - Azure Cosmos DB (for storing session data)
+  - Azure Blob Storage (for document storage)

 # Setup

-## Prerequisites: Set up Azure OpenAI Connection

-Go to Azure AI Studio
-Click Create new → choose Azure AI Foundry project.
-Fill in:
-Name: a unique project name
-Subscription: your Azure subscription
-Resource group: new or existing
-Region: must be one of the supported ones for GPT-4o (East US, France Central, Korea Central, West Europe, West US).

-Wait for the project to be created.

-In the left menu, go to Playgrounds → Chat playground.
-In the Setup pane, click + Create a deployment.
-Pick From base models → gpt-4o.
-Confirm and wait for the deployment.
-After deployment:
-You can test it in the Chat playground.
-You can get your endpoint + API key from Management Center → All Resources → your AI Foundry project.

 1. Clone this repo:
    ```bash